-The Faculty of Arts and Social Sciences offers 28 postgraduate coursework degrees at Master, Graduate Diploma and Graduate Certificate level, across more than 30 subject areas.
+The Faculty of Arts and Social Sciences offers 27 postgraduate coursework degrees at Master, Graduate Diploma and Graduate Certificate level.
 The postgraduate program caters for a range of study interests, whether you’re seeking higher academic qualification in your chosen discipline, a broader, stimulating course of study in a new discipline you’ve always wanted to investigate, or selective, focused non-award study.

-Please note: Most of the courses listed above are also available as a Graduate Diploma and Graduate Certificate.
+Please note: Most of the courses listed above are also available at the Graduate Diploma and Graduate Certificate level.
 For more information, use Sydney Courses to find a course.

-With the exception of the Master of Translation Studies (72 credit points), Master of China Studies (96 credit points), Master of China Public Administration (96 credit points), Master of Economics (72 credit points) and the Master of Human Rights and Democratisation (Asia Pacific Regional Program) (60 credit points), the Master courses listed above require the satisfactory completion of 8 units of study (48 credit points).
+With the exception of Master of China Studies (96 credit points), Master of Economics (72 credit points) and the Master of Human Rights and Democratisation (Asia Pacific) (60 credit points), the Master courses listed above require the satisfactory completion of 8 units of study (48 credit points).

 Full-time courses in the Faculty of Arts and Social Sciences take between one year and two years depending on the course, or (for domestic students) the courses take two to four years on a part-time basis.
 Master courses include core or compulsory units of study, and/or a dissertation (normally 2 units of study = 12 credit points) and elective units of study.
 The dissertation is normally 10,000 – 12,000 words on an approved topic under the supervision of a member of the academic staff.

 One year full-time or up to three years part-time